 Immigration Judges preside in formal, quasi-judicial hearings.
 Proceedings before Immigration Judges include but are not limited to deportation, exclusion, removal, rescission, and bond.
 Immigration Judges make decisions which are final unless formally appealed.
 In connection with these proceedings, Immigration Judges exercise certain discretionary powers as provided by law, and are required to exercise independent judgment in reaching final decisions.
 Immigration Judges may also conduct video conference hearings.
 Additionally, Immigration Judges may be required to conduct hearings in penal institutions and other remote locations.

 This is a non-supervisory position.

 In order to qualify for the Reemployed Annuitant Immigration Judge position, applicants must be former immigration judges who have retired from federal service.
-Applicants must provide a letter, indicating their interest, their past experience as an immigration judge, and the location(s) to which they would be willing to report on an intermittent basis to hear cases; a Standard Form 50, and an Annuity Statement.
+Applicants must provide a letter, indicating their interest, resume with their past experience as an immigration judge, and the location(s) to which they would be willing to report on an intermittent basis to hear cases; a Standard Form 50, and an Annuity Statement.
 Employment is contingent upon the completion and satisfactory adjudication of a background investigation.
 Selectee(s) must be able to maintain a top secret clearance.

 We will evaluate the qualifications and eligibility of all applicants, and then assess those who meet the minimum qualifications.
 All candidates who meet all the minimum requirements will be referred to the hiring official for further consideration.
 We will notify you of the final outcome after all of these steps have been completed.